10 Best Inner Chest Exercises To Build Mass

 4. Not giving your muscles enough time to recover

 Overtraining your inner chest can lead to fatigue, soreness, and even injury.
-It’s important to give your muscles enough time to rest and recover between workouts to avoid overtraining and maximize your gains.
+Giving your muscles enough time to rest and recover between workouts is important to avoid overtraining and maximize your gains.

 5. Overemphasizing the squeeze

-It is important to emphasize the contraction and squeeze of the inner chest, but excessive emphasis can lead to decreased range of motion and limit the overall effectiveness of the exercise.
+It is important to emphasize the contraction and squeeze of the middle chest, but excessive emphasis can lead to a decreased range of motion and limit the overall effectiveness of the exercise.

 6. Forgetting about nutrition